Particular/docs.particular.net/nservicebus/messaging/headers.md

 ## Error forwarding headers

-When a message is sent to the Error queue it will have the following extra headers added to the existing headers.
-If retries occurred then those messages will be included with the exception of `NServiceBus.Retries`, which is removed.
+When a message is sent to the Error queue, it will have the following extra headers added to the existing headers.
+If retries occurred, then those messages will be included with the exception of `NServiceBus.Retries`, which is removed.

 ### NServiceBus.ExceptionInfo.ExceptionType
 The [Type.FullName](https://msdn.microsoft.com/en-us/library/system.type.fullname.aspx) of the Exception.
 Obtained by calling `Exception.GetType().FullName`.